 The club ride takes place every Saturday morning.
-All club riders meet together at Berkhamsted Cricket Club HP4 1HE at 7:45am – rain or shine!
+All club riders meet together at Berkhamsted Cricket Club HP4 1HE at 7:45am (meeting point may be Berkhamsted Tesco Car Park in winter, please check if you plan to come along).
 We split into groups according to how fit you are feeling, then head off at 8am following a short ride briefing.

 If you are a new rider you are welcome to join us for a trial ride before deciding whether to join.
 Once you arrive, make yourself known to the Ride Co-ordinator so that we can make sure you go out in the correct group.

-If the weather conditions are forecast to be very bad (below freezing temperature, high winds or very heavy rain) please check our public Facebook page here or email our rider coordinator here as there are occasional changes made to the ride time or cancellations.
+If the weather conditions are forecast to be very bad (below 3 degrees Celsius, high winds or very heavy rain) please check our public Facebook page here or email our rider coordinator here as there are occasional changes made to the ride time or cancellations.
 Club members will be notified in advance via email.

 We split riders out based on average speed and distance and depending on how many riders are going out on a given morning.
 The categories at Berkhamsted Cycling Club (BCC):

 - 12 -14 mph – Ride length 20-25 miles

 - 14 -15 mph – Ride length 25-30 miles

 - 15 -16 mph – Ride length 30+ miles